vygr/ChrysaLisp/README.md

 You can enable a guard page memory allocator if chasing a buffer overrun bug.
 Look in the *sys/heap/heap.vp* file alloc function and enable the guard page version and rebuild with `(remake)`.
-Also enable the `printf` in the *main.c* file in order to be able to calculate the instruction offset from the crash dumps IP.
+Also enable the `printf` in the *main_tui.cpp* file in order to be able to calculate the instruction offset from the crash dumps IP.
 Then you can load up *obj/cpu/abi/sys/boot_image* into any hex dump and find exactly which instruction is faulting.
 Sometimes it's the only way to find them!

 Network link routing tables are created on booting a link, and the process is distributed in nature, each link starts a flood fill that eventually reaches